Abramites eques

-Abramites eques, also known as headstander, picúo, or sardina, small teleost fish and is a member of the family Anostomidae of the order Characiformes.
+Abramites eques, also known as the headstander, picúo, or sardina, is a small teleost fish.
+It is a member of the family Anostomidae of the order Characiformes.
 This South American species, like Abramites hypselonotus, adopts a head-down swimming posture due to its distinct feeding habit, which is a direct result of the locals that it frequents.

 Description

 Mature females tend to be plumper than the males.

-Geographical distribution and Habitat
+Geographical distribution and habitat

 This fish inhabits the Magdalena River basin in Colombia.
 Like its relative, Abramites hypselonotus, the picúo generally inhabits shallow, fast-moving rivers and streams, and refers rocky bottoms.

 Aquarium care

 If any plants are added to an aquarium with the picúo, the fish will likely eat them.
-Hardy plants like the Java fern should survive, but the addition delicate species should be avoided.
-Branches or roots should be added to the tank to provide hiding places for the fish and soft, acidic water should be provided.
-They can be an aggressive species so only keep with tank mates that can look after themselves.
-During mating, this species forms distinct pairs and these pairs prefer to breed in dense patches of quartic weeds.
+Hardy plants like the Java fern should survive, but the addition of delicate species should be avoided.
+Branches or roots should be added to the tank to provide hiding places for the fish, and soft, acidic water should be provided.
+They can be an aggressive species, so only keep with tank mates that can look after themselves.
+During mating, this species forms distinct pairs.
+They prefer to breed in dense patches of quartic weeds.